-If you’ve been around the military or police force much, you know what a challenge coin is: a coin minted and used as a symbol of recognition and belonging within an organization.
-These coins are sometimes awarded to members of the organization by officers for various achievement milestones.
+If you’ve been around the military, or police, fire or emergency medical services much, you know what a challenge coin is.
+It’s a coin given as a symbol of recognition and belonging within an organization.
+These coins are awarded to members of the organization for various achievement milestones.
 They are often presented in a presentation case or box and are valuable collectibles.

-Because they are typically custom-made, they don’t have to be uniform.
-Each coin is different from its previous iteration, yet all bear the same symbol of belonging.
+Because they are custom-made, they can be specific to each organization.
 If you want to give an award to someone or simply want something different for yourself, a custom challenge coin might be just the thing.

-There are many ways to create a challenge coin of your own.
-Here are five different methods to consider as you go about it.
+It’s easy to design a custom challenge coin of your own.
+Here are five different things to consider if you want to create great-looking coins.

 1. Incorporate a Unique Design

 The Internet is a source of many resources related to coin making.
-There are online resources that will help you create your artwork, as well as sites that claim to provide coins for free.
-Look for coins online, such as firefighter challenge coin.
-Try to search different periods as well.
-It might be possible for you to bring back a unique style that was present in the 1940s.
-You would be surprised to see what is out there.
+There are online resources that will help you create your artwork/ Look for coins online, such as firefighter challenge coin.

 3. Explore Your Coin’s Concept

-For example, if you’re considering implementing a custom coin with more than one plating style, it’s not a bad idea to think about how coin designs can change the way the details and designs are displayed.
-Once you have a design, you will want to figure out the best way to produce that design, whether stamped, etched or engraved.
+For example, if you’re considering icustom coin with more than one plating style, it’s not a bad idea to think about how the details and designs are displayed.
+A good coin supplier can help you with these and other details to optimize your design.

-Sometimes the coin’s overall design can require plating options.
-The plating options will usually depend on the design features you are looking for.
-If you’re looking for a gold or bronze color, then you will probably want to consider an electroplated nickel or copper.
-It’s also good to consider the design’s nature.
+Color plating options will depend on the design features you are looking for.
+Consider the design’s nature.
 Some designs are very shiny and would not look good on nickel or copper plating.
 Other designs have a more patina-like feel, and those work great on copper or even bronze plating.

 5. Localize Your Design

-How you present your piece will depend on the area of the world in which you live.
-Custom challenge coins are not typically created for a specific geographical location.
+Custom challenge coins are not typically created for a specific geographic location.
 However, that doesn’t mean there can’t be some sort of local element incorporated into your coin.
 Perhaps you want to include the logo for your company or a local symbol that only residents would know about.